StuartRiffle/YellowLISP/README.md

 # YellowLISP

 This is a LISP interpreter, written in C++11 for 64-bit machines.
-Of all the toy LISP implementations out there, it is easily the most yellow, but beyond that I don't know.
+Of all the toy LISP implementations out there, it is easily the most yellow, but beyond that I'm not sure.

 YellowLISP **is**:
 - small, portable, dependency free, namespaced, and available as a single header file, making it suitable for embedding or use as a configuration language